TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-08-23-stamp-2-how-to-turn-messy-twig-php-to-something-useful.md

     Today we look at *how* we turn **the raw PHP code to the code PHPStan understands**.
-tweet: "New Post on the 🐘 blog: Stamp #2: How to Turn Messy TWIG PHP to Something Useful"
 ---

 In the previous post, we successfully ~~rendered~~ compiled `templates/meal.twig` template: